The art collection in the Gleimhaus

 If you want to 'look the 18th century in the face', then take a look at Gleim's "Temple of Friendship".
 Around 120 portraits of poets, statesmen and scholars cover the walls, including Lessing, Herder, Klopstock, Winckelmann and Anna Louisa Karsch.

-After moving from Berlin to Halberstadt in 1747, Gleim began to have the friends he had left behind painted.
+After moving from Berlin to Halberstadt in 1747, Gleim began having portraits painted of the friends he had left behind.
 The creation of the gallery was thus an expression of a new sense of friendship in the 18th century.
 In later times, the circle of those depicted expanded more and more beyond Gleim's personal friends to include deserving personalities of the time.
-In keeping with this new concept, Gleim noted on the back of many pictures what the merit was in each case.
+In line with this new concept, Gleim noted the achievements of each person on the back of many of the portraits.

-The culture of portraiture was in full bloom in the 18th century.
-However, none of his contemporaries was as persistent as Gleim in collecting portraits of his friends.
+Portrait culture flourished in the 18th century, yet no contemporary pursued the collection of portraits of friends as persistently as Gleim did.
 His so-called "Temple of Friendship" is the most extensive portrait gallery of great minds and beautiful souls of the Age of Enlightenment.
 It is also the only collection preserved in its historical location whose unifying element is friendship.
 The gallery presents a panorama of the literary world of the Enlightenment in Germany as well as the portrait art of the time.
-Important portraitists such as Anton Graff and some members of the Tischbein family of painters worked for Gleim.
+Renowned portrait artists such as Anton Graff and members of the Tischbein family of painters worked for Gleim.

 The collection can be researched at museum-digital.